Top 5 Google Ads Best Practices for 2025

 Once your conversion tracking has been enabled, Google will be able to understand your leads’ behaviour and place accurate bids.
 Still, check them manually to make sure you’re not bidding more than you’d like to.

 Pay attention to what Google decides to display.
-In the above example, there’s the title, rating, brief description, brand name, and shortened product description.
-Knowing what I know about Google, it’s very possible that they’ll auto-generate these descriptions from your landing page – not just from the ad copy you included.
+In the above example, there’s the descriptive title, rating, brand name, image, and review stars.

 When it comes to testing new bidding strategies, consult a professional.
 With so many Google Ads changes, accidentally ticking a campaign setting that spirals your budget down is (too) easy.